-Under the Foreign Trade Policy 2015-2020 (extended until March 31, 2022), all goods are freely importable except when regulated by way of prohibition, restriction or exclusive trading through State Trading Enterprises as laid down in the Indian Trade Classification (Harmonised System) of Exports and Imports.
-Import of goods that are restricted can only be carried out with authorisation or by the procedures prescribed in the notification issued in this regard.
-Additionally, import of equipment attracts custom duties.
+Under the Foreign Trade Policy 2015-2020 (applicable until March 31, 2023), all goods are freely importable on payment of requisite duties, except when regulated by way of prohibition, restriction or exclusive trading through State Trading Enterprises as laid down in the Indian Trade Classification (Harmonised System) of imports.
+Import of restricted goods can only be carried out with authorisation or by the procedures prescribed in the notification issued in this regard.